 Training critical thinking skills is required for academic and clinical success

-For decades, health science educators have been working hard to train critical thinking in students and practicing clinicians.
-Academic and clinical success are directly related to critical thinking skills and mindset.
+For decades, health science educators have worked hard to train critical thinking in students and practicing clinicians.
+They do this because academic and clinical success is directly related to strength in critical thinking skills and mindset traits.

 Many clinical specialty programs receive an extraordinary number of applicants for a limited number of training seats.
-The effort to provide thinking clinicians starts at the time of admission.
+The effort to develop clinicians capable of strong critical thinking starts at the time of admission.
 Educating physical therapists, nurses, pharmacists, physicians, and all other clinical specialists requires years of course work as well as extensive clinical practice hours.

 The power of critical thinking assessment data

 Researchers have been studying the power of critical thinking scores at admission to predict clinical ratings, degree completion and licensure rates.

 Studies in Audiology, Dentistry, Dental Hygiene, Family Medicine, Midwifery, Nursing, Occupational Therapy, Pharmacy, Physical Therapy, Psychology, and others, have demonstrated the added value of including a critical thinking assessment as a part of the admission protocol.
 Additional investigations are underway for Dieticians, Physician Assistants, Respiratory Therapists, and other specialties.
 See Admissions, Retention and Licensure for short descriptions of peer-reviewed, independent research studies using Insight Assessment’s test instruments: HSRT, CCTST and CCTDI.

 Specific training techniques have been closely studied for their effectiveness in building critical thinking skills and a thinking mindset.